Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 Returns the current infinity count during Tower Testing or 0 if Tower Testing is not active.

 resource("resource name") `[game: resource type: string]`<br>
 Returns the amount of resources with id `resource name` you have.
-Returns 0 if `resource name` is not a valid id.
+Returns 0 if `resource name` is not a valid id.<br>
+Valid resource ID's are defined at the [top of file](#ai-functions)

 wave() `[game: wave]`<br>
 Returns the current wave count during Tower Testing or 0 if Tower Testing is not active.